spite/THREE.MeshLine/README.md

 ### How to use ####

 * Include script
-* Create and populate a geometry
+* Create an array of 3D coordinates
-* Create a MeshLine and assign the geometry
+* Create a MeshLine and assign the points
 * Create a MeshLineMaterial
 * Use MeshLine and MeshLineMaterial to create a THREE.Mesh